 Who the course is intended for

-This course is relevant for researchers, trial co-ordinators, and health care professionals who have an interest in the design and delivery of randomised controlled trials.
-It is particularly suitable for individuals who have a role in organising or undertaking trial recruitment - especially trials in secondary care hospital settings that are deemed difficult to recruit to.
+This course is suitable for researchers, trial co-ordinators, and health care professionals who have an interest in the design and delivery of RCTs.
+This course is particularly suitable for attendees who have a role in organising or undertaking trial recruitment - especially trials in secondary care hospital settings that are deemed difficult to recruit to.

-This course aims to equip attendees with knowledge and insight into the common sources of recruitment difficulty in RCTs, and the possible ways of mitigating or overcoming these.
-There will be particular emphasis on how to introduce and explain RCTs to potential participants, with a view to optimising informed consent and reducing missed opportunities for recruitment.
 The course content has been informed by two decades of research into optimising RCT recruitment, conducted by the University of Bristol's QuinteT research group.
-The QuinteT group have worked on over thirty challenging RCTs, most of which have compared very different types of treatment or 'non-treatment' groups in secondary care NHS settings.
+The QuinteT group have worked on over fifty challenging RCTs, most of which have compared very different types of treatment or 'non-treatment' groups in secondary care NHS settings.

 The day long course will cover the following areas, using examples from real RCTs:

-- Strategies for responding to and addressing patient preferences for or against trial treatments;
+- Strategies for engaging with patient preferences for or against trial treatments.

 - The implications of language and terminology on recruitment when discussing RCTs with potential participants.